Ya0h4cker/MyCTFstudy/web security/Intranet/Kerberos protocol.md

 **KDC: the key distribution center**, who relies on two additional administrative agents.

-- **KAS: the Kerberos authentication server**, who authenticates the user and provides the corresponding client with **ticket granting tickets (TGT)*- to use the network for the day.
+- **KAS: the Kerberos authentication server**, who authenticates the user and provides the corresponding client with **ticket granting tickets (TGT)** to use the network for the day.

 - **TGS: the ticket granting server**, who authenticates the client to each requested server based on the TGT and provides the corresponding client with **service tickets (ST)** to access the requested service.